 The validity of all employees’ checks will be confirmed prior to the commenced of the new season.
 It is the responsibility of all employees to update their WWC check every five (5) years.

 The Epping Football Netball Club values the participation and development of junior players.
 We believe all players should be given equal opportunity to explore and develop their football careers in a safe and friendly environment.
+Junior coaches should coach the same players for no more than 3 years as this enables our Junior players to learn from a variety of mentors through their junior development.
 The Coaching and Administration staff of the Epping Football Netball Club adhere to the Club Policies and NFNL Rules.
 Coaches at Epping Football Netball Club are all AFL Level 1 Accredited and adhere to the Coaches Code of Conduct.

 Key Expectations and Differences by Age